Submissions are assessed by the Editorial Board

 The journal will accept video file submissions in the following formats: MP4, MOV, MPG and AVI file types.
 Please ensure video legends are included with the figure/table legends.

 Reproduction publishes reviews on mechanisms, recent developments and new hypotheses in reproductive biology.
-Review articles are made freely available on the journal’s website immediately upon publication.

 The format of review articles is more fluid but should include the following:

 4. Declaration of interest, Funding, Author contributions statements (where appropriate)

 Review submissions should be limited to 6000 words.
 We recommend a maximum of 60 references for review articles, with 2–6 figures and tables.
 Original summary diagrams and illustrations of proposed models (in colour where appropriate) are encouraged.
 Line drawings may be redrawn.
 Boxes can be used to separate detailed explanations and background information from the main part of the text.

 Articles are commissioned by the Reviews Editor and undergo peer review by experts in the field.
 If you would like to submit a review please email the editorial office

 with a brief outline (0.5–1 page) of your topic.

 These articles are to communicate new models, new ideas and new lines of thought.
 Whilst supporting data is encouraged, exciting new models or ideas may be welcomed without new data.
 They may also address perceived bias or imbalance in the published literature by, for example, stating the perceived imbalance and providing counterargument; however, authors should not single out recent publications for attack as in common ‘letters to the editor’ format.
 They are also not mini-reviews.
 These articles must advance the field.

 Length – 1500 words (excluding abstract and references), no sections or subheadings.